 - Western Electricity Coordinating Council (WECC) Regional Transmission Expansion Project (also see the Scenario Planning Steering Committee webpage)

-An essential component of the Interconnection-Wide Transmission Planning Initiative is funding for DOE’s national laboratories on key topics that will support the five awardees’ interconnection-wide transmission planning work.
+An essential component of the Interconnection-Wide Transmission Planning Initiative was funding for DOE’s national laboratories on key topics that supported the awardees’ interconnection-wide transmission planning work.
 On April 1, 2010, DOE released a Funding Opportunity Announcement to receive competitive bids from the national labs with a due date of May 3, 2010.

 Sandia National Laboratories - Energy and Water in the Western and Texas Interconnects